Build A Website

 Last update

-Cookie consent tools help ensure that your website conforms to the EU's GDPR as well as similar regulations enforced in other jurisdictions.
+Cookie consent tools help ensure that your website conforms to the EU's GDPR as well as similar regulations elsewhere.
 Generally, this is done through a cookie banner or pop-up asking visitors to consent to the collection and usage of their data.
-In this way, site owners can avoid infractions or fines.
+These allow site owners to avoid infractions or fines.
 However, which cookie consent tool is the best?

-We assessed more than 5 million of the most visited websites in order to determine which cookie consent solutions they use.
+We checked more than 5 million of the world's most visited websites to determine which cookie consent solutions they use.
 Below, we'll introduce you to our Top 5.

 1.